cristeab/aq_dashboard/README.md

 - Debian 12

-- An InfluxDB3 database is used to store the data received from different sensors and retrieved it to be shown in a web page.
+- An InfluxDB 3 Core database is used to store the data received from different sensors and retrieved it to be shown in a web page.
 The following databases must be configured: dust, gas, climate, sound, light.
 A read/write access token must be configured.

 - A Python virtual environment must be setup in order to run the Python scripts: